NetCordDev/NetCord/Documentation/guides/events/first-events.md

 # First Events

 > [!WARNING]
-> You need to enable `MessageContentIntent` to receive @NetCord.Rest.RestMessage.Content of message.
+> You need to enable `MessageContent` intent to receive @NetCord.Rest.RestMessage.Content, @NetCord.Rest.RestMessage.Embeds, @NetCord.Rest.RestMessage.Attachments and @NetCord.Rest.RestMessage.Components of messages.
 If you don't know how, go to @"Intents".

 ## MessageCreate Event
 @NetCord.Gateway.GatewayClient.MessageCreate event fires when a message is sent.
 To detect it, add the following lines before `client.StartAsync()`.